What Is a Bungalow Style House? (Updated for 2025)

 History of Bungalow Houses

-Between 1880 to 1930, America was growing fast.
-There was a need for small, inexpensive houses as people moved from rural locations to industrialized cities.
-Businesses such as the Aladdin Company of Bay City, Michigan sold bungalow kits through mail-order catalogs, and Sears, Roebuck & Company sold plans and supplies as early as 1895.
+Between 1880 and 1930, America enjoyed a residential growth spurt.
+As people moved from rural locations to industrialized cities, there was a need for small, inexpensive houses.
+Businesses like the Aladdin Company of Bay City, Michigan, sold bungalow kits through mail-order catalogs.
+Sears and Roebuck & Company sold craftsman-style plans and supplies as early as 1895.

-The most common siding used was clapboard, but some homes also feature stone, brick or cedar shingles.
-The interior of the rooms offers one-and-a-half stories and a front door entering into the main living area.
-The floor plan lacking a formal parlor was fairly open for the time.
-Built-ins are a popular feature of the bungalow, both for the decorative touch and functionality.
+Clapboard was the most common siding used, but some homes also feature stone, brick or cedar shingles.
+The interior of these compact homes offered one-and-a-half stories and a front door entering the main living area.
+The floor plan, lacking a formal parlor, was pretty open-plan for the time.
+Built-ins are a popular feature of this style for decorative touch and functionality.

-Homeowners must be careful with the historic preservation of an early 20th-century bungalow.
-For example, to repair columns, you should use materials that people would’ve used originally.
-They’ll also need to bear the load of the substantial porch overhang.
+Homeowners must be careful with the historic preservation of an early 20th-century bungalow or craftsman-style home as they maintain resale value better than modern homes if you keep them in the original style.
+For example, you should use materials that people would’ve used originally to repair columns.
+These columns must bear the load of the substantial porch overhang, requiring strong building materials and knowledgeable installation.

 Different Types of Bungalows